ant-design/ant-design-web3/packages/web3/src/nft-image/index.md

 ---
-group:
+nav: Components
-  title: Components
+group: Components
 ---

-# NFTCard
+# NFTImage

 Components used to display NFT images more conveniently and simply.